stormpath/roadstorm-jwt-microservices-tutorial/README.md

 ## Account Resolution

-In this part of the example, we introduce an `AccountResolver`.
+In this part of the tutorial, we introduce an `AccountResolver`.
 This interface exposes an `INSTANCE` that can then be used to lookup an `Account`.
-For the purposes of the example, three accounts are setup that represent the "database" of accounts.
+For the purposes of the tutorial, three accounts are setup that represent the "database" of accounts.

 The `AccountResolver` implementation expects a JWT that has a `userName` claim that will be used to lookup the account.